Dan Brzokoupil

 Dan Holger Brzokoupil (born 8 May 1947) is a Swedish former footballer who played as a striker.
 He represented Djurgårdens IF, Landskrona BoIS, Hammarby IF, and Nyköpings BIS during a club career that spanned between 1967 and 1977.
 A full international between 1970 and 1971, he won five caps and scored three goals for the Sweden national team.

 Club career

-Brzokoupil, who has Czechoslovakian roots, played for Djurgårdens IF, Landskrona BoIS and Hammarby IF.
+Brzokoupil, who has Czechoslovak roots, played for Djurgårdens IF, Landskrona BoIS and Hammarby IF.
 He made 87 Allsvenskan matches for Djurgårdens IF and scored 28 goals.

 International career

 Brzokoupil was capped five times for the Sweden national team and scored three goals.
 He also represented the Sweden U21 team between 1968 and 1969, scoring one goal in seven matches.